Lenny Longo

 Lynn Mastio Rice

 An Easton, PA native, Lynn received a B.A. in Theatre and a Minor in Vocal Performance from Moravian College, Bethlehem, PA.
 She then continued on to receive an M.F.A. in Acting from the Goodman School of Drama/DePaul University, Chicago.
 In addition to performing with The Main Street Cruisers, Lynn is also a vocalist in Bill Haley’s Comets and the Comets Rock & Roll Show.
-She is also a member of God’s House Band, which leads the contemporary service at Jerusalem UCC, Trachsville, PA, under the direction of Pastor Kathryn Foster and Bob Fahringer.
-Lynn is also a member of the Lehigh Valley Chorale, under the direction of Ed Milisits.
+She is also a member of JUCC Praise Band, which leads the contemporary service at Jerusalem UCC, Trachsville, PA.
 Being an actress as well, Lynn has credits in film, theatre and commercials.
 Her film Children of Invention was an official selection into the 2009 Sundance Film Festival.
 That same year, her film Counting to Infinity was selected into the Cannes Film Festival.
 She also played Eulalie Mackecknie Shinn, “the mayor’s wife”, in the 1st National Tour of The Music Man, which toured for three years.
 687 performances strong and she never missed a show!
 Email Lynn at lynn@themainstreetcruisers.com.

 Stephanie Ryan